 Manual Testing Interview Questions for Freshers

 Ques.1.
-What is Software Testing?
+What do you mean by Software Testing?

 Ans.
 Software testing is the process of evaluating a system to check if it satisfies its business requirements.
-It measures the overall quality of the system in terms of attributes like correctness, completeness, usability, performance, etc.
+It measures the overall quality of the system in terms of attributes.
+Like – correctness, completeness, usability, performance, etc.

 Ques.2.
 Why is testing required?

 Ans.
 We need software testing for the following reasons-

 1. Testing provides an assurance to the stakeholders that the product works as intended.